The planet is in crisis. And our future is at stake.

 What is the Campaign for Nature?

-Launched in October 2018, the Wyss Campaign for Nature, the National Geographic Society, The Nature Conservancy and a growing coalition of conservation advocates, are calling on policymakers to commit to clear and ambitious targets at the Convention on Biological Diversity’s Conference of the Parties in October 2020, to protect at least 30 percent of the planet by 2030.
+The Campaign for Nature is a global effort to raise awareness of the threats facing our natural world and to inspire world leaders to take action to protect it.
+Launched in October 2018, the Campaign for Nature represents a growing coalition of conservation organizations and advocates, including the Wyss Campaign for Nature and the National Geographic Society, who are calling on policymakers to commit to a clear and ambitious target of protecting at least 30 percent of the planet by 2030 at the 15th meeting of the Conference of the Parties to the Convention on Biological Diversity in Kunming, China, in 2020.
 This commitment is a critical milestone toward preserving the half of the planet that remains in its natural state by 2050, and represents our best opportunity to protect the ecosystems critical to our survival.

 “This is the level of ambition we need because this is the last chance to secure a functional living planet for people and other forms of life.”